nicholaslourie/opda/README.rst

    require `pip v21.3 or higher
    <https://pip.pypa.io/en/stable/news/#v21-3>`_.

-If you also wish to develop or test the package, then:
+If you also wish to test the package, then:

-1. Install the extra development dependencies:
+1. Install the extra test dependencies:

    .. code-block:: bash